 Are There Other Questionnaires Similar to the STOP-Bang Questionnaire?

-Besides the STOP-Bang Questionnaire, several other tools can help doctors identify people who may have undiagnosed obstructive sleep apnea.
+Besides the STOP-Bang Questionnaire, several other screening tools can help doctors identify people who may have undiagnosed obstructive sleep apnea.
 These include:

-- The Berlin Questionnaire
+- Berlin Questionnaire

-- The Sleep Apnea Clinical Score
+- Sleep Apnea Clinical Score

-- The Multivariable Apnea Prediction (MVAP) Instrument
+- Multivariable Apnea Prediction (MVAP) Instrument

-Of these different tools, the STOP-Bang Questionnaire has been most well-validated in research studies.
+Of these different screening tools, the STOP-Bang Questionnaire has been most well-validated in research studies.
 Nevertheless, none of these questionnaires or scores, including STOP-Bang, can diagnose obstructive sleep apnea.